-A simple picture: A bridge isn’t competent because the blueprint is elegant; it’s competent because it holds—and continues to hold when trucks cross, winds rise, and inspectors check the bolts.
+A bridge isn't competent because the blueprint is elegant, but because the bridge holds — and continues to hold when trucks cross, winds rise, and inspectors check the bolts.

 - Safety is a property of practice.
 Competence is demonstrated in operation, not assumed from design.